voloko/uki/docs/core/function.markdown

 ### fun.delegateCall(source, name, target, targetName)

 Adds a delegate call function to the given `source`.
-By default `targetName` is equal to `name`.
+By default, `targetName` is equal to `name`.

     fun.delegateProp(Wrapper.prorotype, 'setAttribute', 'node');

-`fun.delegateCall` can accept array of function names:
+`fun.delegateCall` can accept an array of function names:

     fun.delegateCall(Wrapper.prorotype, ['getAttribute', 'setAttribute'],
     'node');

 ### fun.after(callback)

 Executes `callback` after current execution is finished.
-Currently using `setTimeout`.
-If called several times with the same `callback` will execute it only once.
+Currently uses `setTimeout`.
+If called several times with the same `callback`, will execute it only once.

 Redraw only once regardless of the number of children added: